 ECMBL’s Commissioner has over 20 years of participating in team sports.
 He has a degree in Business Finance & Ethnic Studies from San Francisco State University.
 He has more than 19 years of experience in Project Management.
 Ronald has dedicated the past several years as a volunteer with ECMBL.
 Because of his love for the game and his commitment to giving back to the community, he has been a key contributor to the current success of the program.

-Michelle Hersey– Executive Administrative Assistant
+Conchita Price – Executive Administrative Assistant

 Conchita Price has been a part of the East County MBL Program since 1998 when her husband took over the program as executive director.
 Conchita has over 20 years of experience of working with diverse people and populations with a specialty of offering solutions.
 Because of her experience and passion to serve, she is an integral part of the East County MBL Program.